baibaichen/Blog2/Optimizer/EFFICIENCY IN THE COLUMBIA DATABASE QUERY OPTIMIZER.md

 We borrow the term Search Space from AI, where it is a tool for solving a problem.
 In query optimization, the problem is to find the cheapest plan for a given query, subject to a ==**certain context**==.
 A Search Space typically consists of a collection of possible solutions to the problem and its sub problems.
 Dynamic Programming and <u>Memoization</u> are two approaches to using a Search Space to solve a problem.
 Both Dynamic Programming and Memoization partition the possible solutions by logical equivalence.
 We call each partition a **==GROUP==**.
 Hence, search space consists of a collection of groups.

-In Columbia, a structure similar to the Cascades’ MEMO structure is used to represent the search space, namely an instance of class SSP, which consists of an array of groups with a group ID identified as the root group in the search space.
+In Columbia, a structure similar to the Cascades’ MEMO structure is used to represent the search space, namely an inst，ance of class SSP, which consists of an array of groups with a group ID identified as the root group in the search space.
 A group in the search space contains a collection of logically equivalent multi-expressions.
 As is introduced in section 2.4, a multi-expression consists of an operator and none or more groups as inputs.
 Hence, each group in the search space is either a root group or an input group to other group(s), i.e., from the root group, all other groups can be visited as descendants of the root group.
 That is why the root group must be identified.
 By copying in the initial query expression, The search space is initialized with several basic groups.
 Each basic group contains only one logical multi-expression.
 The further operation of the optimization will expand the search space by adding new multiexpressions and new groups into the search space. <u>The method “CopyIn” copies an expression to a multi-expression and includes the multi-expression into the search space</u>.
 It may either include the new multi-expression into an existing group which the multi-expression logically equivalently belongs to, or include the new multiexpression into a new group in which case the method is respondent to first create the new group and append it to the search space.
 The method “CopyOut” of the class SSP will output the optimal plan after the optimization is finished.

 ##### 4.2.1.2 Duplicate Multi-expression Detection in the Search Space